- What is EBT?

 Lost or stolen cards should be reported immediately to the state’s designated 24-hour EBT telephone number.
 (The toll-free number in California is (877) 328-9677.)
 [See 7 C.F.R. § 274.2(e)(10)(v); Welf. & Inst.
 Code § 10072(f); MPP § 16-515.3.]
 Once reported, the county will cancel the card immediately, and must give the recipient a new card within two business days after the recipient reports the loss.
 [7 C.F.R. § 274.6(b); but see MPP § 16-517.1 (indicates county must provide replacement EBT card to the card holder within three business days following a cardholder’s request).]

-Recipients can report possible electronic theft by contacting the EBT Customer Service Helpline or contacting the county.
-[ACL 21-133.]
+Recipients can report possible electronic theft by submitting the EBT 2259 report to the county within 90 days of the electronic theft.
+[ACL 23-92.]
 This includes skimming (benefits electronically stolen) and scamming (people tricked into giving out their password).
-The report must occur within 10 days of the electronic theft.
-[Id.]
 Once the report is made, the recipient must complete the EBT 2259 report within 90 days of the electronic theft.
 [Id.]
 The recipient is not required to file a police report.
 If the recipient does file a police report, they are not required to submit a copy of the police report.
 [Id.]